Léon Ndenzako: Early life

 Léon Ndenzako was born about 1931.
 He was ethnically Tutsi and the son of chief Raphael Ndenzako.
 He attended the Groupe Scolaire de Astrida from 1954 to 1955.
-In September 1956 he married Régine Kanyange, the youngest daughter of Mwami Mwambutsa IV.
-They had three children together.

 Career

 From 1950 to 1960 Ndenzako served as a chief in Bubanza Province.
 He was strong supporter of the Burundian monarchy and joined the Union for National Progress (Union pour le Progres National, UPRONA).
 In early 1960 he went to Belgium to receive training in the Belgian Foreign Ministry.
 The following year he served as the Mwami's private secretary, chief of protocol, and Grand Marshall of the Court.
 He continued to serve as grand marshal until he was appointed Ambassador to the United States in August 1963.
 He arrived in Washington D.C. in early October and presented his letters of credence and began working in December.
 Following Burundi's recognition of the People's Republic of China, he told United States Assistant Secretary of State G. Mennen Williams that the move should be interpreted as Burundi's fulfillment of its non-alignment policy and expressed his hope it that would not endanger the "friendly relations" between the two countries.

 Following a coup attempt in Burundi in October 1965, the Burundian Foreign Ministry ordered the expulsion of the United States Ambassador and two of his aides in January 1966 for "rightly or wrongly" being suspected of involvement.
 Upon hearing of this, the United States Department of State summoned Ndenzako to protest the action and formally requested that the Burundian government withdraw him.
 Ndenzako subsequently returned to Burundi and helped Crown Prince Charles Ndizeye plan his coup on 8 July.
 A new government was installed on 12 July under Prime Minister Michel Micombero with Ndenzako serving as Secretary of State for Diplomatic Affairs.

 By mid-August tensions had developed between Ndenzako and other personalities associated with the prince and the radicals in the government.
 On 11 September, the head of the Fédération des Travailleurs du Burundi called for the execution of Ndenzako, Secretary of State for Economic Affairs Rémy Nsengyumva, and former prime minister André Muhirwa and denounced them as the "people's enemies".
 When a circular repeating the message was issued the following day, a large crowd gathered in the stadium in Bujumbura in anticipation of the executions—which did not occur.
 On 28 November Micombero launched a military coup which overthrew the monarchy and led to the proclamation of a republic.
 Ndenzako was placed under arrest and detained until he was granted amnesty and released on 30 June 1968.
 He subsequently became head of Burundi's sports association.